 Dignity: All people have an inherent worth.
-Not only must we remember the worth of our students as people, we must also instill in students an appreciation of their own worth and the worth of everyone they interact with on a daily basis including their teachers, their peers and their families.
+Not only must we remember the worth of our students as people, but we must also instill in students an appreciation of their own worth and the worth of everyone they interact with daily including their teachers, their peers, and their families.

 Equity: All people have a right to being treated in a manner that meets their individual needs.
-The only way to truly meet them where is to gain an understanding of their past in order to positively affect their futures.
+The only way to truly meet them is to gain an understanding of their past to positively affect their futures.

 Empathy: All people travel a unique and very personal path through the world.
 In order to understand the motivations and actions of any individual we must take the time to appreciate their life's journey without judgment or comparison to our own.
-It is only after understanding where a student has been can we ever hope to help them move forward.
+It is only after understanding where a student has been, can we ever hope to help them move forward.

-Respect: In order to create a positive mediation experience we must create a climate of trust with our students.
+Respect: To create a positive mediation, experience we must create a climate of trust with our students.